nais/doc/tenants/nav/security/auth/wonderwall.md

 The access token that Wonderwall provides should only be accepted and used by your application.

-In order to access other applications, you should exchange the token in order to get a new token that is correctly scoped to access a given application.
+To access other applications, you exchange the token to a new token that is correctly scoped to the target application.

 === "ID-porten"

-    For ID-porten, use the [token exchange grant (TokenX)](tokenx.md#exchanging-a-token) to do this.
+    For ID-porten, use the [token exchange grant (TokenX)](tokenx.md#exchanging-a-token) to exchange the token.

 === "Azure AD"

-    For Azure AD, use the [on-behalf-of grant](azure-ad/usage.md#oauth-20-on-behalf-of-grant) to do this.
+    For Azure AD, use the [on-behalf-of grant](azure-ad/usage.md#oauth-20-on-behalf-of-grant) to exchange the token.

-!!! tip "Next.js Library"
+!!! tip "Recommended: JavaScript Library"

-See <https://github.com/navikt/next-auth-wonderwall> for a Next.js library that provides Wonderwall integrations and token exchange utilities.
+    See <https://github.com/navikt/oasis> for an opinionated JavaScript library for token validation and exchange.

-[identity provider]: concepts/actors.md#identity-provider
+[identity provider]: concepts.md#identity-provider